MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/stu3-interface.md

     1. Substance (one coding element)
     2. Manifestation (one coding element)

-Resource search using GET method and the following parameters:
+A resource search uses the GET method and the following parameters:

 1. Patient =  \<patient id>

-For an example of the call, see the following.
+See the following example of the call:

 * * *